AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/courses.md

 ![](assets/learner-course2.png)

-# Course effectiveness {#courseeffectiveness}
+## Course effectiveness {#courseeffectiveness}

 Course effectiveness score helps the learners to pick up the courses with most effective scores for their learning needs.
 Course effectiveness is evaluated to understand the usefulness of a course to the learner.
 It is calculated based on the feedback received by number of users for a particular course.
 If the percentage of learners giving feedback is more, the course effectiveness rating is high.

-It is a combination of results from learner feedback on the course content, the course quiz results for a learner and the manager’s feedback evaluating a learner based on learnings from the course.
+It is a combination of results from learner feedback on the course content, the course quiz results for a learner and the manager's feedback evaluating a learner based on learnings from the course.

 From the Courses page, a learner can view the course effectiveness rating on the course thumbnails as shown in the below snapshot.
 You can see the rating for this course as 14.